stevephillo/Scrumjar/README.md

 # Scrumjar
-A Daily Scrum tool for the Agile process
+A Daily Scrum tool for Agile process